Budapest: The Best of Hungary

 This sumptuous temple to music is one of Europe's finest opera houses.
 You can drop in anytime the box office is open to ogle the ostentatious lobby, or take a tour to see the lavish auditorium.
 Consider taking in an opera by one of the best companies in Europe, in one of Europe's loveliest opera houses, for bargain prices (the Hungarian State Opera performs almost nightly, though there are generally no performances from late June into early September).

-Hungária Koncert offers a wide range of made-for-tourists performances of traditional music in two historic venues: the Budai Vigadó ("Buda Concert Hall"); or in the former Budapest Ritz, now called the "Duna Palota" ("Danube Palace").
-The most popular options are Hungarian folk music-and-dance shows and classical "greatest hits" by the Danube Symphony Orchestra.
+Hungária Koncert offers a wide range of made-for-tourists performances of traditional music, usually held in the "Duna Palota" ("Danube Palace").
+The most popular options are Hungarian folk music-and-dance shows and the Budapest Gala Concert, which mixes classical "greatest hits" with some folkloric music, ballet, and opera.

-This hotel impresses New York City sophisticates.
-Every detail — from the breakfast dishes to the carpets to the good-luck blackbird perched in each room — was designed by American artist Donald Sultan.
-This stylish, fun hotel has 165 rooms spread between two attached buildings: the new section fronting the Danube and a restored older house just behind it.
+Every detail here — from the breakfast dishes to the carpets to the good-luck blackbird perched in each room — was designed by American artist Donald Sultan.
+This stylish hotel has 165 rooms spread between two attached buildings: the new section fronting the Danube and, just behind it, a restored older house with views of the castle.

 Péter is an exceptional guide who really puts you in touch with the Budapest you came to see.